 |Code||Date||Venue||Early Bird Fee||Fee|

-This 3-day course addresses the various transactional and legal issues along the value chain for natural gas and LNG, including production, processing, delivery and storage.
+This 4 half-day Virtual Instructor Led Training (VILT) course addresses the various transactional and legal issues along the value chain for natural Gas and LNG, including production, processing, delivery and storage.
 Particular attention is given to current trends in pricing mechanisms, cost reduction strategies, revisions to supply and transportation contracts.

-After the completion of this 3-day session, participants will be able to:
+After the completion of this VILT course, participants will be able to:

 - Analyse the commercial, operational and legal provisions in Gas and LNG supply contracts.